CanonicalLtd/maas-docs/en/nodes-commission.md

   provides fault tolerance.

 - **802.3ad**: Creates aggregation groups that share the same speed and duplex settings.
-Utilises all slaves in the active aggregator according to the IEEE 802.3ad specification.
+Utilises all slaves in the active aggregation according to the IEEE 802.3ad specification.

 - **balance-tlb**: Adaptive transmit load balancing, channel bonding that does